Maine Layoffs — May 2022

 |---|---|---|---|---|

-Topping the list was Yankee Lanes at its Brunswick facility, reporting 15 affected workers.
-The Roost followed with 0 workers.
+The biggest impact was at Yankee Lanes at its Brunswick facility, reporting 15 affected workers.

 After a dip last month, layoff activity has ticked back up.

-These figures highlight mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
+This data points to mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
+The Arts & Entertainment sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.